Your Guide to Moving to Atlanta

 The bottom line

 Atlanta is the shining jewel of the Southeast, offering a diverse stew of cultures, cuisines, and activities that have made the city one of the fastest-growing places to live in America.
 Of course, this guide is only a brief snapshot.
-To get fully acquainted, read the Atlanta Journal-Constitution, the region’s only major newspaper.
+To get fully acquainted before moving to Atlanta, read the Atlanta Journal-Constitution, the region’s only major newspaper.
 Other quality, in-depth resources include the Atlanta Tribune and Atlanta Magazine, as well as the city’s public radio station, WABE.
 For information about city services and regulations, check out the official website for the City of Atlanta.